Alex-Pqn/HotTakes-ocr_dw/README.md

 ### Prerequisites ###

-You will need to have Node and `npm` installed locally on your machine.
+- You will need to have Node and `npm` installed locally on your machine.

+> [!WARNING]
+> The [frontend](https://github.com/Alex-Pqn/HotTakes-frontend-ocr_dw) must also be installed in order to launch this project.

 ---